Abby-Engineering/Abby-Connect-Documentation/docs/index.md

 ### <span style="color:#0CBB52">GET</span> Chats
 #### `https://abby.my.salesforce.com/services/apexrest/Chat/v1`
-Returns the most recent Chats for your account
+Returns the most recent Chats from the last 30 minutes for your account.
+If there are no new Chats within the last 30 minutes the response will be an empty list.

 #### Request Headers